gawdsnitkkr/android-development-workshop/README.md

     3. Music player with accelerometer sensor

 6. HTTP
-    1. Geting data from backend
+    1. Getting data from backend
     2. Signup and login implementation

 ###### For any query, contact gawds@gawds.in